lblod/delta-consumer/README.md

 The `DCR_LANDING_ZONE_GRAPH` is maintained by the delta-producer when this feature is and contains all the triples from the data-sources producer graph - without any filtering or other changes.
 This graph is used to lookup context and can be offloaded to a different triplestore than the main application database by providing the `DCR_LANDING_ZONE_DATABASE` environment variable.

+### Delta Message - SPARQL mapping

+The delta-consumer provides a way to map the incoming messages to a different model.
+This is done by providing a SPARQL queries in the configuration directory.
+The queries are executed on the landing zone graph and the results are used to update target graph.

+Each triple from the delta message is treated individually.

+#### Delete

+When a delete comes in, which breaks the where part of a query - the whole construct clause is deleted from the target graph.

+- Match queries for statement
+- Delete resulting triple(s) from target graph.
+  - The CONSTRUCT part of the matching query
+  - Matching variables are bound to values in the WHERE clause.
+- Delete the original triple from the landing zone

+#### Insert

+- Insert the original triple in the landing zone
+- Match queries for statement
+- Insert resulting triples into target graph
+  - The CONSTRUCT part of the matching query
+  - Matching variables are bound to values in the WHERE clause.

 ## Tutorials

 ### Add the service to a stack, with default behaviour.